Petite Top Heavy

 - Your torso is longer than the length of your legs

-Balance and proportion is important.
+Balance and proportion

 The body is considered to be divided in half at the leg break (where your body bends) and if the top half of your body measures roughly the same as your bottom half, then you are perfectly in proportion.